 - 1. School district staff will educate students about appropriate online behavior, both in specific computer usage units and in the general curriculum. - 2.
 Staff will specifically educate students on - a.
 Appropriate interactions with other individuals on social networking websites and in chat rooms. - b.
 Cyberbullying awareness and response. - 3.
-The building principal shall inform staff of this educational obligation and shall keep records of the instruction which occurs in compliance with this policy
+The School District's technology coordinator shall inform staff of this educational obligation and shall keep records of the instruction which occurs in compliance with this policy